jwardbond/jwardbond.github.io/content/posts/reviews/2021-03-27-the-turn-of-the-screw-henry-james copy.md

 ---
-title: "Book Review: The Turn of the Screw by Henry James"
+title: "The Turn of the Screw by Henry James"
 date: 2021-03-27 22:00:00 -0700
+font_mode: serif
+categories:
+    - reviews
+tags:
-categories: reviews books
+    - books
-tags: 1-star
+    - 1-star

 excerpt: "The only saving grace of this book was that it was so short that it made counting the pages until the end easy..."
 ---